unum-cloud/uform/README.md

 model = uform.get_model('unum-cloud/uform-vl-multilingual-v2') # 21 Languages
 ```

-The multi-lingual model is much heavier due to 10x larger vocabulary.
+The multi-lingual model is much heavier due to a 10x more extensive vocabulary.
-So if you only expect English data, take the former for efficiency.
+So, if you only expect English data, take the former for efficiency.
-You can also load your own Mid-fusion model.
+You can also load your Mid-fusion model.
 Just upload it on HuggingFace and pass the model name to `get_model`.

 ### Encoding Data